muhdHidir/CS203-T6/README.md

 ## Getting Started

+The Green Investor Project consists of 2 parts, which can be found in the 'react-frontend' and 'G2-T6' folders.2.
+The
+1. The Green Investor API Server (Springboot)
+2. The Green Investor Web Application (React)

-These instructions will get you a copy of the project up and running on your local machine.
+The following instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

-- NodeJS
-- Java JDK 17
+`NodeJS 16+`
+`Java JDK 17+`
+`Maven 3.8.6+`

 ### Deployment

-The RESTFUL backend api that was built with Spring can be executed with the following command.
+The backend API server that was built with Spring can be executed with the following command.

 ```
 mvnw spring-boot:run